How It Works

 The Extended Community

-- Members have access to leaders in other EA groups (550 members representing more than 300 of Wisconsin’s foremost organizations).
+- Members have access to leaders in other EA groups (over 500 members representing more than 300 of Wisconsin’s foremost organizations).

 - Membership includes participation in Executive Agenda’s Executive Fuel program: three relevant business leadership seminars per year delivered by world-class speakers and teachers.
 These member-wide events also provide great opportunities to interact with individuals from other EA groups.